vporton/NacDB/README.md

 The current stage of development is an not enough tested MVP.

-It is usually recommended to use NacDB together with CanDB.
+It is usually recommended to use NacDB together with CanDB, because NacDB is strong in one specific point: seamless enumeration of its sub-databases.
+Both CanDB and NacDB are implemented in Motoko.

 ## Architecture: General